pavarte/PCHIC-ABC-Prediction/README.md

 /path/to/save_distance_param.rds \
 /path/to/pchic_chr
 ```
+The main output from this will be a directory, with folder for each chromosome, where each folder will contain imputed (eg. chr1.bedpe.gz) PCHiC contact frequency file in bedpe format as well as a separate file with CHiCAGO Score for contact interactions that have them.
+This directory structure can be used down the pipeline in the next step.

 ### Step 4.
 Computing the ABC Score

 Compute ABC scores by combining Activity (as calculated by ```run.neighborhoods.py```) and imputed PCHi-C. We modified predict.py to optimise for PCHiC imputation, so please refer to our version of predict.py when running the ABC Scores using our version of imputed PCHiC.
+Please include ```--hic_type bedpe``` flag.

 Sample Command: